The State Of Play, Decade By Decade.

-I have seen 4 decades of photography.
-From my perspective the journey from my perceptions in the 80’s to now seems to be a century long or more.
-I might try to sum it up better though, partly because a trip down memory lane is always cathartic, but also to remind us all, me and you the reader, just how far we have come, what we have learned and equally, what we have forgotten.
+I will try to sum it up better though, partly because a trip down memory lane is always cathartic, but also to remind us all, just how far we have come, what we have learned and equally, what we have forgotten.

 1980’s

-The main cameras at the time were the Canon T90 (x3), F1 (x2), F1n, A-1 and Olympus OM-1 and OM-4ti (x2).
-I had plenty of lenses, favouring primes, because we needed the speed (see below) including long glass like a 300 f2.8 Tokina, Olympus 180 f2.8, Canon 200 f2.8 and 135 f2.
+My main cameras at the time were the Canon T90 (x3), F1 (x2), F1n, A-1 and Olympus OM-1 and OM-4ti (x2).
+I had plenty of lenses, favouring primes, because we needed the speed (see below) including long glass like a frightfully expensive for the time 300 f2.8 Tokina, Olympus 180 f2.8, Canon FD 200 f2.8 and 135 f2.
 Wish I still had most of these.

-Film stock was Kodachrome 64, Fuji Velvia 50 slide films, most black and white films, Tri-X (rated at 250), XP-2 and APX 25 being favourites and occasional Fuji Reala print film.
-Film speed was the major control point at this time, fast glass was not only cool, but often necessary at ISO 50!
-The big issue with print film was actually lab processing, something I did not fully realise at the time and when I did the answer was prohibitively difficult, so I used mono and slide film for more control at exposure or processing.
+Film speed or ISO was the major control point at this time and with the exception of XP2, was fixed per roll, so fast glass was not only cool, but often necessary at ISO 50!
+Serious shooters shot mono or slide film.
+The big issue with print film was actually lab processing, something I did not fully realise at the time until I actually had a job doing it and when I did the answer, to process your own was prohibitively difficult.

-I learned a lot of theory and could enable others, something I realise is a thing with me, which was handy as I was working in the industry in some form.
-I developed a skill for making hard things sound easy, but for me, photography was mostly sporadic mono prints from a vast catalogue of unrealised negatives, a collection of slides with little chance of being seen (the reality with slides) and lots of coffee table books of others’ work.
+I learned a lot of theory and could enable others, something I realise is a thing with me, which was handy as I was always working in the industry in some form.
+I developed a skill for making hard things sound easy, but for me, photography was mostly sporadic mono prints from a vast catalogue of unrealised negatives, a collection of slides with little chance of being seen (the reality with slides) and lots of beautiful books of others’ work.

 Highlights were a trip to Prague in the post Communism 80’s with 100 rolls of film, which felt like living the actual life.